 You know how playing softball once a week doesn’t make you a Major League Baseball player?
 Well, I’ve been drinking beer for, well, at least 39 years now.
 (I have pics of tasting a beer as a 2-year-old, which explains a lot!)
+Let me just get this straight.
+I’m not suggesting that you should start drinking beer at the age of two, or even as a teenager for that matter.
+But it’s very likely that if your friends have looked into the best fake id sites to get identification that will allow you to drink alcohol, and as much beer as you’d like, then you’d do the same as well.
+I know I definitely would, but maybe not as young as when I started.
 But despite drinking beer for my entire life, I’m not one of the many beer experts that I’ve grown to respect.
 Although, recently, I’ve decided it’s something I’d like to become better at.

 As a matter of fact, I’m probably the guy that amateur beer experts hate!
 After softball, I like Miller Lite at our local pub, Maguires, but to be fair, it’s refreshing because it is so close to water.
 I hang out with a group of jackasses that do beer funnels, play beer pong and flip cup, and we get into beer-guzzling matches.
 We’re at least bright enough not to do those things with good, craft beers, so we use crap beer.
 It’s kinda like saying, “I know I’m a horrible driver, that’s why I drive an old beat up station wagon with a bad muffler.”